 Updates standards under which a child may be taken into protective custody without a court order.
-Specifies that a child may be taken into protective custody by a peace officer, counselor, or employee of Department of Human Services only when there is reasonable cause to believe that there is an imminent threat of severe harm to the child, the child poses an imminent threat of severe harm to self or others, the child has run away from home, or there is an imminent threat that the child's parents or guardian will cause the child to be beyond the reach of the juvenile court before an assessment of abuse allegations could be completed.
+Specifies that a child may be taken into protective custody by a peace officer, counselor, or employee of Department of Human Services only when there is reasonable cause to believe that there is an imminent threat of severe harm to the child, the child poses an imminent threat of severe harm to self or others, the child has run away from home, or there is an imminent threat that the child's parent or guardian will cause the child to be beyond the reach of the juvenile court before an assessment of abuse allegations could be completed or before the court can order that the child be taken into protective custody.
 Specifies that if there is reason to know child is an Indian child, that child can be taken into protective custody without a court order only when it is necessary to prevent imminent physical damage or harm to the child.
 Specifies that person obtaining a court order for protective custody must submit a declaration that protective custody is necessary and the least restrictive means available to protect the child from abuse, prevent the child from inflicting harm on self or others, ensure the child remains within the reach of the juvenile court to protect them from abuse or harm, or to ensure the safety of a child who has run away from home.
 Requires declaration to set out why protective custody is in the best interest of the child.
 Specifies process for delivering declaration to court.
 Mirrors court determinations on taking a child into protective custody to standards required in declaration.
 Specifies court procedures.
 Ensures that individual who removes child for the purpose of conducting medical assessment or documenting injuries under ORS 419B.023 does so only for the period of time necessary to ensure compliance with requirement.
-Removes persons under the age of 21 and residing in or receiving care or services from a child-caring agency from definition of child.